xshele01/Digital-electronics-1/Labs/08-traffic_lights/README.md

 ![Screenshot of the whole traffic light simulation](Images/traffic-waves.png)

-Screenshot of the simulation (2 periods) with highlighted colors:
+Screenshot of the simulation (1 full cycle) with highlighted colors:

 ![Screenshot of the traffic light simulation with highlighted colors](Images/traffic-waves-colored.png)